pierreroth64/jsp2p/README.md

-jsp2p is a Javascript library to interact with Legrand P2P server
+Simple Javascript CLI to connect to an XMPP server